kbase/file_cache_server/README.md

 This project makes heavy use of [Minio](https://docs.minio.io/) using the Python Minio client.

+* `pip-requirements.txt` lists all pip requirements for running the server in all environments
-* `requirements.txt` lists all pip requirements for running the server
+* `pip-requirements-dev.txt` lists all pip requirements for running the server in the development environment
-* `dev-requirements.txt` lists all requirements for running the tests
+* `conda-requirements.txt` lists all conda requirements for running the server in all environments

-If you install any new dependencies, be sure to re-run `docker-compose build`.
+If you install any new dependencies, be sure to re-run `DEVELOPMENT=1 docker-compose up --build`.

 Docker:

-* `docker-compose.yaml` and `/docker/Dockerfile-*` contain docker setup for all services
+* `docker-compose.yaml` and `./Dockerfile` contain docker setup for all services

 ## References